ExoPredicator: Learning Abstract Models of Dynamic Worlds for Robot Planning: Related Works

 \textbf{Causal Reasoning and Causal RL.} Structural causal models (SCMs) \citep{pearl2009causality} and their dynamic extensions form the foundation of various recent causal-RL algorithms \citep{buesing2018woulda,hammond23reasoningcasalitygame,zeng25causalrlsurvey}.
 These approaches assume that the underlying causal graph is either known or learnable at the feature level, but they do not tackle the challenges of symbolic abstraction or planning over durative processes.
 In contrast, \methodname learns a causally consistent SCM \citep{rubenstein2017causal} whose variables are invented predicates and whose mechanisms are the learned causal processes, which enables reasoning at a higher level of abstraction.

 \textbf{Learning Abstractions for Planning.} Early work learned STRIPS or NDR transition rules from demonstrations given a fixed predicate set \citep{pasula2007ndr,silver2021loft,silver2022bnps,chitnis2022nsrt}.
-Recent methods invent new predicates to improve generalisation \citep{silver2023predicate,liang2024visualpredicator}; however, all assume instantaneous deterministic effects. \methodname extends predicate‑invention to environments with exogenous dynamics and delayed causal effect.
+Recent methods invent new predicates to improve generalisation \citep{silver2023predicate,liang2024visualpredicator}; however, they typically abstract dynamics through agent-centric actions, without explicitly modeling exogenous causal processes that unfold over time in the background,. \methodname extends predicate‑invention to environments with exogenous dynamics and delayed causal effect.